Deflategate: Post-Super Bowl coverage

 Deflategate continued as a major news item following the Super Bowl and during the offseason, as the NFL issued its report and penalties were imposed and then appealed.
 As the story became increasingly less about football and more about scientific and legal processes, it became common for the media to mention "Deflategate fatigue."
 Eventually the media began to mock itself in relation to the reporting of Deflategate fatigue.
 Brady's successful appeal shortly before the start of the regular season reduced coverage while media attention returned to the games themselves, although coverage increased again for the prime-time game between the Colts and the Patriots in Week 6 of the 2015 NFL season.
 Media coverage increased again following the Second Circuit's decision on April 25, 2016, to reinstate Brady's four-game suspension.
 Boston Globe sports columnist Dan Shaughnessy concluded: "Bottom line: The Patriots were doing it.
 They had a system of deflating footballs after the balls were inspected by officials.
 Any agenda-less person who reads the Wells Report would come away with no other conclusion.
 The texts were unexplainable."

 Other media

 On January 24, 2015, Saturday Night Live parodied the scandal in a cold-open sketch with Beck Bennett as Bill Belichick and Taran Killam as Tom Brady.

 On September 16, 2015, South Park parodied the Deflategate scandal in its Season 19 premiere episode "Stunning and Brave."

 In the fall semester of 2015, the University of New Hampshire offered a 400-level course on Deflategate.

-On May 12, 2015, David Portnoy of Barstool Sports and three other Barstool employees protested Brady's suspension by handcuffing themselves in the lobby of NFL headquarters.
+On May 12, 2015, Dave Portnoy of Barstool Sports and three other Barstool employees protested Brady's suspension by handcuffing themselves in the lobby of NFL headquarters.
 They were arrested for trespassing.

 In April 2016, seven Patriots fans filed a lawsuit against the NFL, claiming that the loss of draft picks constituted fraud.

 On October 27, 2017, Belichick was referenced in the rap group Migos' single "MotorSport" featuring Cardi B and Nicki Minaj.
 The song includes lyrics referencing his role in the scandal.